 Yes, Craftsman and DeWalt are Owned by Stanley Black & Decker

 Stanley Black & Decker (SBD) turned heads when it bought Craftsman Tools in 2017 after Sears closed 235 stores in 2015.
 The company owns many brands, however.
 Dating back to 1843 with a man named Frederick Stanley, the company quickly formed its roots.
-In 2010, it merged with another company which started in 1910—Black and Decker.
+In 2010, it merged with another company that started in 1910—Black and Decker.
 As of 2017, the company maintains a $7.5 billion business in tools & storage alone.
 SBD brands include:

 - Black + Decker

 Who Owns Milwaukee Tools?
 Techtronic Industries Co Ltd (TTI)

 As it turns out, TTI owns Milwaukee Tool and a host of other power tool companies.
 It also licenses the RIDGID* and RYOBI names for cordless power tools (Emerson owns RIDGID).
 TTI stands for Techtronic Industries Company Limited (TTI Group).
 Founded in 1985 in Hong Kong, TTI sells tools all over the world and employs over 22,000 people.
 TTI is listed on the Hong Kong Stock Exchange and had worldwide annual sales of over US$6 billion in 2017.
 Their brands include:

 - Dirt Devil

 - Stiletto Tools